 Name Areas of expertise/ training Early Years Inclusion Team Advising schools and supporting young children with speech and language difficulties and learning difficulties.
 Richard Cloudesley Outreach Service Advising schools and supporting children with visual and hearing impairments.
 Providing training on relevant areas of expertise for staff.
 The Bridge School Outreach Service Advising schools and supporting children with severe learning difficulties.
 Area of expertise in ASD.
 (Autistic Spectrum Disorder) Providing training on relevant areas of expertise for staff.
 Samuel Rhodes School Outreach Advising schools and supporting children with moderate learning difficulties.
 Providing training on relevant areas of expertise for staff.
 Educational Psychology Service Assessing children for specific learning difficulties.
 Meeting parents and advising strategies to help children.
 Providing support for school.
 Providing training on relevant areas of expertise for staff.
-CAMHS (Child & Adolescent Mental Health Service) Working with parents and children who require additional pastoral support and advice.
+CAMHS (Child & Adolescent Mental Working with parents and children who require Health Service) additional pastoral support and advice.
 Parent meetings and workshops in relevant areas of interest.
 Providing training on relevant areas of expertise for staff.
-AAP (Attendance Advisory Practitioner previously known as Educational Welfare Officers) Liaise with the school and parents over issues of absenteeism.
-Advice and strategies for parents to help improve attendance of their child.
-Advice for schools on how to promote attendance.
-Children's Therapy Team (Speech & Language/Occupational Therapy) Speech and Language therapists work with children on specific targets.
-Planning provided for teachers and support staff to help children achieve individual targets.
-Behaviour Support Service Providing training on relevant areas of expertise for staff.
+AAP (Attendance Advisory Practitioner Liaise with the school and parents over issues of previously known as Educational absenteeism.
+Advice and strategies for parents to Welfare Officers) help improve attendance of their child.
+Advice for Obildrania Thanana Taana (On a a b 0 schools on how to promote attendance.
+Children's Therapy Team (Speech & Speech and Language therapists work with Language/Occupational Therapy) children on specific targets.
+Planning provided for teachers and support staff to help children Behaviour Support Service achieve individual targets.
+Providing training on relevant areas of expertise Denaviour Support Service for staff.
 Working with groups of children or whole class, to run circle times.
 Resources and planning for teachers to implement with children.
-Child Protection Advisors Work with the school and families to ensure children's welfare is and remains paramount.
+Child Protection Advisors Work with the school and families to ensure Child Frotocion / (avisors children's welfare is and remains paramount.
 Inclusion Team Islington Support group share ideas and advise on planning and assessment.
 Social Services Close liaison with schools and families to ensure the safety of the child is paramount.
 Help to maintain a working relationship between the school and families.
-Provides close contact with other agencies and the families.
+Provides close contact with 1 other agencies and the families.